386er/capstone/capstone_report.md

 Precision: Defined as the ratio of the number of true positives divided by the number of true positives and false positives.
 Recall: Defined as the ratio of number of true positives records divided by the number of true positives and false negatives.
 Evaluation Metrics will be applied for the Global Test Dataset as well as for every type of connection (NORMAL; PROBE; DOS; U2R; R2L)

+- It would be better if you avoid reporting accuracy for this dataset.
+Accuracy is really not the appropriate metric due to the high imbalance in the data, thus it can be misleading.
+- Precision and recall are good metrics for this problem.
+I would also suggest using F1-score (harmonic mean of precision and recall)
+- You are probably already considering it, but you should really look at the confusion matrix for every model you generate.
+It will give you a good overview of how the model is behaving with respect to specific class labels.

+## II.
+Analysis

+(approx. 2-4 pages)

+### Data Exploration

+The dataset used for the capstone project will be the KDD Cup 1999 Data, which was prepared for the Third International Knowledge Discovery and Data Mining Tools Competition.
+The competition task was to build a network intrusion detector, a predictive model capable of distinguishing between 'bad' connections, called intrusions or attacks, and 'good' normal connections It was downloaded from this site.

+The KDD dataset was created by collecting raw TCP dump data from a simulated U.S. airforce local-area network in the course of 9 weeks.
+During the data collection the network was deliberately attacked multiple times.
+Each datapoint represents a connection between a source and target IP, using a well defined protocol, during a well defined time frame.
+Each datapoint is made up of 41 features and is labeled either as a normal connections or as an attack.
+Some of the features are directly derived from the TCP/IP connections during a time interval, however the dataset includes also "higher-level" features that were derived from some of the basic features of the dataset.

+The 'basic' set of features include inputs like duration of the connection (in seconds), the protocol type, the number of bytes from the source to the destination and vice versa.

+The 'higher-level' features include inputs like the number of connections to the same host as the current connecton in the past two seconds, number of connection that use the same service, number of failed login attempts.

+A datapoint looks as following:

+The d

+There are a total of 494021 observations in the training set.
+There are a total of 311029 observations in the test set.
+Fields are of type: continuous and of type: symbolic Number of fields of type "continous": 39
+Number of fields of type "symbolic": 4

+In this section, you will be expected to analyze the data you are using for the problem.
+This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
+The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
+Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
+Questions to ask yourself when writing this section:

+If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
+Has a data sample been provided to the reader?
+If a dataset is present for this problem, are statistics about the dataset calculated and reported?
+Have any relevant results from this calculation been discussed?
+If a dataset is not present for this problem, has discussion been made about the input space or input data for your problem?
+Are there any abnormalities or characteristics about the input space or dataset that need to be addressed? (categorical variables, missing values, outliers, etc.)